springrain/zorm/README.md

 // It is recommended that the following code be placed in a separate file
 //... //

-// ZormGlobalTransaction packaging seata/HPTX * tm DefaultGlobalTransaction, zorm.IGlobalTransaction interface
+// ZormGlobalTransaction packaging seata/hptx *tm.DefaultGlobalTransaction, zorm.IGlobalTransaction interface
 type ZormGlobalTransaction struct {
 	*tm.DefaultGlobalTransaction
 }